ST. MARY'S CANOSSIAN COLLEGE

 Notes & Further Exercises

-Section III: Ionic Bond (Parts 1 – 2)
+Section III: Ionic Bonds (Part 1 and Part 2)

-Section IV: Matters and Properties
+Section IV: Mixture and Compounds

 Book 3B